 UC Santa Cruz is a public university like no other in California, combining the experience of a small, liberal arts college with the depth and rigor of a major research university.
 It's known as an unconventional place where innovation and experimentation is part of the campus's DNA.
 That playful, bold spirit still thrives today, all on a campus renowned as among the most beautiful in the world.

-The Office of Graduate Student Affairs in BSOE is responsible and accountable for the overall development, management and coordination of all programmatic activities and support services related to graduate programs.
-This wide scope of responsibility requires extensive knowledge of pertinent policies and procedures pertaining to graduate education at UCSC generally and BSOE specifically, as well as the ability to interact and problem solve directly with faculty and graduate students in various BSOE programs.
-Each BSOE graduate program is unique, with separate requirements and distinct tracks of study, which requires the incumbents to move seamlessly between programs while ensuring consolidated and cooperative services for all graduate students.
+The Office of Graduate Student Affairs in BE is responsible and accountable for the overall development, management, and coordination of all programmatic activities and support services related to graduate programs.
+This wide scope of responsibility requires extensive knowledge of pertinent policies and procedures pertaining to graduate education at UCSC generally and BE specifically, as well as the ability to interact and problem solve directly with faculty and graduate students in various BE programs.
+Each BE graduate program is unique, with separate requirements and distinct tracks of study, which requires the incumbents to move seamlessly between programs while ensuring consolidated and cooperative services for all graduate students.

-BSOE faculty significantly rely on the Office of Graduate Student Affairs to independently manage support services, coordinate policy implementation, correctly interpret and apply policies and procedures, advise faculty on issues requiring direct faculty involvement, ensure graduate student welfare, manage resources, and guide the continued expansion of BSOE graduate programs in accordance with academic planning goals.
+BE faculty significantly rely on the Office of Graduate Student Affairs to independently manage support services, coordinate policy implementation and compliance, correctly interpret and apply policies and procedures, advise faculty on issues requiring direct faculty involvement, ensure graduate student welfare, manage resources, and guide the continued expansion of BE graduate programs in accordance with academic planning goals.

-Under general direction of the Director of Graduate Student Affairs, the incumbent will serve as primary administrative manager of all matters related to existing graduate degree programs in the Computational Media Department.
-The location of this position is on main campus with periodic visits to the Silicon Valley Campus to advise students enrolled in our Professional MS programs.
+Under the general direction of the Computer Science and Engineering (CSE) Senior Graduate Student Advisor, the incumbent will serve as the primary advisor to current Master's degree programs in the Computer Science and Engineering Department.
+This position will be primarily located on the main campus, with one day per week serving students at the Silicon Valley Campus to advise students enrolled in our Natural Language Processing MS program.